Whale watching: West Pacific –East and Southeast Asia

 Many countries in Asia have large whale watching industries.
 In 2008 the largest, in terms of number of tourists, were mainland China, Taiwan and Japan.
-India, Cambodia, Hong Kong, Indonesia, the Philippines and the Maldives also have dolphin watching and some whale watching.
+India, Cambodia, Indonesia, the Philippines and the Maldives also have dolphin watching and some whale watching.
 China's dolphin watching is almost entirely focussed on Sanniang Bay in Guangxi.
 Taiwan has several whale watching ports on its east coast.
-Japan has a range of whale and dolphin watching businesses on all main islands and Okinawa, Zamami, Ogasawara, Mikura-Jima and Miyake-jima.
+Japan has a range of whale and dolphin watching businesses on all main islands and Okinawa, Zamami, Ogasawara, Mikura-jima and Miyake-jima.

 In the Philippines, over thirty species of whales and dolphins can be observed around Pamilacan in Central Visayas, Davao Gulf, the northern coast of the province-island Babuyan Islands in Batanes, Pasaleng Bay, and Malampaya Sound, Palawan.
 The Visayas is particularly known area for dolphin sightings, and is home to one of the larger populations of the Fraser's dolphin in the world.
 Dolphin species in the Visayas are attracted to fish lures and to commercial fishing operations.
 In the northernmost province of Batanes, at least 12 species of whales and dolphins has been sighted, making it the single location in the country with the highest cetacean diversity.
 There seems to be no specific whale watching season in the Philippines, although the calmer waters of the summer season typically provides the best conditions.
 Some populations, like those of the Irrawaddy dolphin, Bryde's whale, and humpback whales in Batanes, appear migratory.
 Other populations have yet to be studied.
 Some former coastal whaling communities in the Philippines have also started to generate whale watching income.

-In Indonesia, whale sharks can be observed in Nabire of Papua region.

 Southeast Pacific –Chile and Peru

 In the Gulf of Corcovado and the waters of Guaitecas Archipelago a variety of whales and dolphins can be been spotted, including: Peale's dolphins, black dolphins, bottlenose dolphins, humpback whales, minke whales and killer whales.
 The Gulf of Corcovado is "arguably the largest feeding and nursing ground for blue whales [...] in the entire Southern Hemisphere".
-All of this makes Guaitecas Archipelago a privilidged place for whale watching.
+All of this makes Guaitecas Archipelago a privileged place for whale watching.
 In the localities of Piñihuil, Quellón and Melinka local fishermen offer whale watching tours.